tperry2x-uk/OpenXtalk-IDE-DontPanicEdition/IDE Bundle/Contents/Tools/Documentation/guides/XTalk Script.md

 #### Stacks – for displaying windows, palettes and dialog boxes

-In LiveCode, each window is a stack.
+In xTalk ach window is a stack.
 This includes editable windows, modeless and modal dialog boxes, and palettes, as well as sub-windows available on some operating systems, such as sheets and drawers.